abmarz/automata1/README.md

 *Please note that the use of copilot here was purely for aid within an already established line of code, and never for writing the entire code from scratch.
 On my honor, the use of copilot here was in compliance with the syllabus rules and regulations for AI under the 'Generative AI and Your Learning' section. (https://cs.lmu.edu/~ray/classes/pl/syllabus/)

-HWF Legend:
-- **: Taken from Homework 2 Helper on class brightspace (https://brightspace.lmu.edu/d2l/le/content/253524/viewContent/3249535/View)
-- 1.1: Aid from tutors used here for help with Quaternion concepts in this language.
-- 1.2: Peers from the Keck Lab helped with this as well as a tutor who taught me supplemental information on dataclasses for the language.
-- 1.3: Aid from tutors used here for help with constructing a Binary Search Tree in this language.
-- 1.4: Aid from copilot was used here to auto-populate the functions; then checked and corrected by me.
-- 1.5: Aid from tutors used here for help with constructing a Binary Search Tree in this language.

 ### Homework 3 Footnote
 Not much to say here.
 Dr. Toal helped out with pretty much half of this homework with the Homework Helper 3 video and in office, and it was smooth sailing  from there.
 Thank you Dr. Toal.
 I should say though that I am skipping the footnote legend in this footnote for the sake of not overcommenting as Dr. Toal mentioned in class.
 Instead I have chosen to minimize references to one line each function, placed within.
 Credits given in the comments too!